OUR HR POLICY

 Gender equality

-Since 2019, companies are invited to measure their performance in terms of professional equality and to publish the result of their “gender equality index ».
-It is composed of the five indicators shown in the image.
+Since 2019, companies have been invited to measure their workplace equality performance and publish the results of their “gender equality index”, which comprises five indicators (see image opposite).

 safety, a priority for saipol

 Safety is Saipol’s priority.
-All employees and subcontractors are mobilised to improve safety at the industrial and administrative sites every day.
-Each year, Saipol aims to reduce the number of injuries by 20% by applying the best safety standards and practices.
-The ultimate goal is to achieve zero injuries.
+All employees and subcontractors are mobilised to improve safety every day at our industrial and administrative sites.
+Every year, the safety programme is revised and supplemented in order to reduce the number of injuries by applying the best safety standards and practices.
+The aim is to achieve 0 injuries.

-- Preventing risks and continuously improving safety – with regular sharing of experience and good practices, discipline in applying the golden rules of safety and life-saving procedures, safety governance in each establishment, and more.
+- Axis 1: Preventing risks and continuously improving safety – with regular sharing of experience and best practice, discipline in applying the golden rules of safety and life-saving procedures, safety governance at each site, etc.

-- Engaging managers – through regular Field Safety Visits (FSV) to encourage good practices, a training plan, a safety integration programme for new recruits, etc.
+- Axis 2: Involve managers – by carrying out regular Safety Field Visits (VST) to encourage good practice, a training plan, a safety induction programme for new recruits, etc.

-- Improving industrial safety – by integrating safety at the start of all projects and investments.
+- Axis 3: Improve industrial safety – by integrating safety at the outset of all projects and investments.

 Avril Safety Day, a day dedicated to safety